 About the Arena

 Chesapeake Energy Arena (100 W. Reno Ave., Oklahoma City, OK 73102) is conveniently located just off Interstate 40 in downtown Oklahoma City, which continues to rank among the strongest-performing metros.
-The facility is owned by the City of Oklahoma City, and managed by SMG, the world leader in venue management, marketing and development.
+The facility is owned by the City of Oklahoma City and managed by ASM Global.

 Major improvements were recently completed at Chesapeake Energy Arena.
 The expansion and renovation project was funded by a 15-month sales tax that was overwhelmingly approved by Oklahoma City voters.
 Designed to elevate the experience of our audiences and increase the revenue generating potential of our clients, the final phase of improvements was completed in 2013.